ViktorsLV/webshop_webdev_exam/README.md

 # webshop_mern
-Webshop created using MERN stack
+Webshop created using MongoDB and raw JS, HTML, CSS on frontend